-THE push for non-levied horticulture industries to receive matched commonwealth research funding was given an almighty shove at last week's Protected Cropping Australia Conference in Adelaide.
+THE push for non-levied horticulture industries to receive matched commonwealth research funding was given an almighty shove at this week's Protected Cropping Australia Conference in Adelaide.

 PCA chairman Robert Hayes didn't hold back in his opening address, attacking Horticulture Innovation Australia (HIA) over funding arrangements, even accusing it of misappropriating funds.